XL Bully ban in Scotland: What does the announcement mean for me?

 Should I report XL Bully dogs?

-XL Bully breeds are banned in Scotland after 23 February 2024 under The Dangerous Dogs (Designated Types) Order.
+XL Bully breeds have been banned in Scotland since 23 February 2024 under The Dangerous Dogs (Designated Types) Order.
 Therefore, if you see an XL Bully in public without a muzzle or lead, then you can report the owners.
 If you are concerned that a dog is dangerous, regardless of the breed, then you should report the dog to the police or local authority.

 For concerns about cruelty or neglect of any pet, you should report it to the SSPCA in Scotland, RSPCA in England and Wales, and USPCA in Northern Ireland.